 It is possible to use a GoPro HERO4 Black and HERO4 Silver as a webcam or for real-time capture to a computer.
-But it’s not quite as simple as just plugging your camera in with a USB cable.
+But it’s not quite as simple as just plugging your camera in with a USB cable (that is possible with the newer HERO10, HERO9 Black, and HERO8 Black, but not with these older models).
 And it’ll require buying an extra accessory.

 This method works with the HERO4 Black and HERO4 Silver, but it won’t work with the HERO4 Session.
 That camera doesn’t have the HDMI-out port that is required to make it work.

 - ➙ HERO11 Black + Accessories Bundle: $399 @ GoPro.com

 - ➙ HERO11 Black Creator Edition: $529 @ GoPro.com